f5devcentral/f5-agility-labs-iam/docs/class3/module4/lab01.rst

 #.
 Click **Send**

 #.
 You receive a **403 Forbidden** response status code because the the new API has not been published at the Gateway.

-WARNING: If you executed this step too quickly after the prior 1.6 lab, you may still be rate limited and need to wait a minute.
+    .. warning: If you executed this step too quickly after the prior 1.6 lab, you may still be rate limited and need to wait a minute.

 Task 2 - Add the new API path